 How to choose the best camping chair for you

 For the most part, these types of folding chairs are lightweight and portable.
 But some are heavier than the average, and that’s because they’re packing in more padding or other goodies to deliver higher levels of sitting comfort.

 So if you're driving to the campsite and can afford to take heavier gear, you literally have your pick of the best camping chairs listed below as weight won't matter.
 If you're heading to the park or beach for the day and want a portable chair to carry with you on foot, you’re best off sticking to one of the lighter camping chairs featured.

+We'll highlight the weight of each different model (you can find this information in the spec section), and point out which ones we’d recommend for car camping, for example, or for more portable use.
 Maximum seat load is another thing to look out for, as some camping chairs hold more weight than others.
 The most common materials used on these types of folding chairs are polyester and PVC coated polyester fabric, which are wipe clean.
 Frames are usually either aluminium or steel.